osome-iu/HoaxyBots/data_intermediate/README.md

 The raw data is hosted in external service due to limit of GitHub.
-Please download the following raw data into this directory for the code to run:
+Please download the following intermediate data into this directory for the code to run:

 - `M1a_ntweets_per_article.ff.csv`
 - `M1a_ntweets_per_article.lc.csv`